-This new A. Lange & Sohne Tourbograph Pour le Merite (Ref.
-712.050) -a limited edition of the well-known Tourbograph rattrapante chronograph-tourbillon watch- was first presented SIHH 2010 trade show.
+This A. Lange & Sohne Tourbograph Pour le Merite (Ref.
+712.050) -a limited edition of the well-known Tourbograph- was first presented at the SIHH 2010 trade show.
 It is the third (and, alas, the last, but surely not least) member of the German watchmaking specialist’s Homage to F.A.Lange series of ultra-luxury timepieces.
-Offered at a price easily dwarfing that of a Rolls-Royce, this artifact looks more like Lange’s tour de force -an object whose primary objective is to demonstrate the brand’s engineering prowess- rather than a product designed in order to earn some extra cash.
+Offered at a price easily dwarfing that of a Rolls-Royce, this artifact looks more like Lange’s tour de force -an object whose primary objective is to demonstrate the brand’s engineering prowess- rather than a product designed to earn some extra cash.

-The model that this new timekeeper is based on -the gorgeous A. Lange & Sohne Tourbograph hand-wound wristwatch- was, if memory serves well, first presented to the general public just over four years ago in December, 2005 to a great acclaim.
+The model that this limited edition is based on -the gorgeous hand-wound A. Lange & Sohne Tourbograph that combined a hand-crafted tourbillon module with a rattrapante chronograph- was, if memory serves well, first presented to the general public just over four years ago in December 2005 to great acclaim.

-During those days the German brand celebrated the 15th anniversary of its re-establishment in 1990 when the impoverished communist-ruled Eastern Germany finally collapsed under its own weight and opened itself to the market economy and substantial public and private money inflow from the West in general and the Federal Republic of Germany in particular.
+During those days the German brand celebrated the 15th anniversary of its re-establishment in 1990 when the impoverished communist-ruled Eastern Germany finally collapsed under its weight and opened itself to the market economy and substantial public and private money inflow from the West in general and the Federal Republic of Germany in particular.

-Equipped with a high-precision fusee-and-chain transmission (not their own invention, but still a marvel of precise engineering that makes your normal tourbillon look like a child’s toy,) the watch offered superb isochronicity because the 636-part chain allowed for a constant transfer of power between the mainspring barrel and the going train compensating for the slowly diminishing torque as the spring barrel gradually unwinds.
+Equipped with a high-precision fusee-and-chain transmission (not their own invention, but still a marvel of precise engineering that makes your normal tourbillon look like a child’s toy,) the mechanism offered superb isochronicity because the 636-part chain allowed for a constant transfer of power between the mainspring barrel and the going train compensating for the slowly diminishing torque as the spring barrel gradually unwinds.

-The Tourbograph was the first watch in Lange’s history that combined a high-precision fusee-and-chain transmission with a rattrapante (aka “double”) chronograph complication.
+The Tourbograph was the first collection in Lange’s history that combined a high-precision fusee-and-chain transmission with a rattrapante (aka “double”) chronograph complication.

-Thanks to this device, a Tourbograph owner can always be sure that its watch will always tell correct time, even if its mechanism is almost about to stop from the lack of energy (to prevent this from happening, the timepiece is equipped with a nicely executed power reserve indicator.)
+Thanks to this device, a Tourbograph owner can always be sure that its watch will always tell the correct time, even if its mechanism is almost about to stop from the lack of energy (to prevent this from happening, the timepiece is equipped with a nicely executed power reserve indicator.)